flexera-public/policy_templates/cost/aws/old_snapshots/README.md

 ## What it does

 This policy finds AWS snapshots in the given account which are older than the specified days and deletes them after user approval.
+For a snapshot, if images are created then we can't delete the snapshot without deleting the images.
+So if the user selects Yes, the snapshot will be deleted along with the images, and if No the snapshot will not be considered for deletion.
 Account specific snapshots are determined by filtering based on the owner-id.
 The account number is used as an owner-id.

 ## Input Parameters